 Once the interview starts, the next bottleneck is review.
 You don’t have time to watch 40 video recordings or read through 80 resumes line-by-line.
 That’s where AI summaries come in.

-Candidates respond to structured, pre-recorded questions.
-Truffle transcribes those responses, identifies key signals, and scores them against your custom rubric.
+Candidates respond to structured, pre-recorded questions and complete AI-resistant assessments.
+Truffle transcribes those responses, identifies key signals, and analyzes them against your custom rubric.
+You get Candidate Shorts — a quick summary with match scores, highlights, and assessment results — so you can review in minutes instead of hours.

 Instead of gut feel, you get: